Lichchavi Express

 The 14005 / 14006 Lichchavi Express is an Express train belonging to Indian Railways – Northern Railway zone that runs between and Sitamarhi in India.

 It operates as train number 14006 from Anand Vihar Terminal to Sitamarhi and as train number 14005 in the reverse direction, serving the states of Bihar, Uttar Pradesh and Delhi.

-It is named after the Licchavi (kingdom) – (also Lichchhavi, Lichavi) which was an ancient kingdom in Nepal, which existed in the Kathmandu Valley.
+It is named after the Licchavis of Vaishali (also Lichchhavi, Lichavi) which were an ancient tribe and dynasty in present day North Bihar.

-Lichchavi Express (Train number 14005/14006) used to run through Muzaffarpur.
-Specifically, it was diverted to run via Muzaffarpur on the Sitamarhi-Muzaffarpur section starting July 13, 2014.
-Prior to that, it ran via Darbhanga and Samastipur.
-Now, the train directly connects Sitamarhi and Muzaffarpur.